Froststrap/mod-generator/README.md

 ### Building from source
-TO build form source, you simply clone this repository via:
+To build from source, you simply clone this repository via:
 ```
 git clone https://github.com/Froststrap/mod-generator.git
 ```